nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Copying a student's email: `copy`

-Copies a student's email to your clipboard.
+To quickly get the email of a student, use this command to copy a student's email.
+Then, just use `CTRL+V` or `Right-Click > Paste` to paste their email.

 **Command Format:**